weibeld/japanese-notes/books/grammar-books.md

 - Nouns are organised by topic categories.
 - No index, which makes looking up words difficult.

+❌ Not useful

+- Efficient lookup not possible, correct word usage can be easier learned from other sources

 ## Tuttle

 ### 600 Basic Japanese Verbs